dimitarpg13/sql/docs/CommonTableExpressions.md

 WHERE DepartmentID = (SELECT DepartmentID FROM SalesDepartment);
 ```
 This query is bit more readable and therefore a bit more manageable.

+Query Reusability is increased with the usage of CTEs.

+For example let us consider the following complex query which contains two subqueries and